ITfoxtec/ITfoxtec.Identity.Saml2/README.md

 The ITfoxtec Identity Saml2 package implements the most important parts of the SAML-P standard and some optional features.
 Message signing and validation as well as decryption is supported.
 The package supports SAML 2.0 login, logout, single logout and metadata.
 Both SP Initiated and IdP Initiated sign on is supported.
+The package supports redirect binding, post binding and artifact binding.

 The ITfoxtec Identity Saml2 package supports signing/encryption certificates in Azure Key Vault.
 Please see the [TestWebAppCoreAzureKeyVault](https://github.com/ITfoxtec/ITfoxtec.Identity.Saml2/tree/master/test/TestWebAppCoreAzureKeyVault) sample.